Human Design 3/5 Profile: 3 tips for professional growth

 Tip 2: Communicate clearly and transparently

 Because of your 5-line, others tend to have high expectations of you and see you as a problem solver.
-It is important that you communicate your boundaries clearly to colleagues and superiors to avoid misunderstandings and unrealisable expectations.
+It is important that you communicate your boundaries clearly to colleagues and superiors to avoid misunderstandings and unfulfillable expectations.
 Use your natural powers of persuasion from the Human Design 3/5 Profile to drive your ideas and projects forward.

 Tip 3: Build trusting relationships